pdincubus/MODX-Revo-Boilerplate/README.md

 Install the FormIt extra, and with these two simple chunks you can easily drop a working contact form on any page with little to no customisation required.

-###wf.row-tpl
+###wf.row

 Wayfinder's default setup for outputting a menu item needs a bit of tweaking since we've used the link_attributes to apply a class to the body tag.

-###quip.comment
+###quip.comment, quip.add-comment, articles.latest-post-tpl, articles.archive-group-by-year, articles.article-row-tpl, articles.archive-row

 Replacement, lovely and trimmed down version of the standard Quip chunk

-###quip.add-comment, articles.latest-post-tpl, articles.archive-group-by-year, articles.article-row-tpl, articles.archive-row

-See above.

 ##Snippets